The Latest Updates on the DACA Program

-On December 4, 2020 a federal judge ordered the Department of Homeland Security (DHS) to fully restore the original DACA program.
-This means the United States Citizenship and Immigration Services (USCIS) must begin accepting first-time DACA applications, including applications from all persons who are eligible for the program but were unable to apply before the September 2017 termination, and applications from those persons who applied after the June 2020 Supreme Court decision but had their request rejected.
+On December 4, 2020, a federal judge ordered the Department of Homeland Security (DHS) to restore the original DACA program fully.
+This means the United States Citizenship and Immigration Services (USCIS) must begin accepting first-time DACA applications, including applications from all persons who are eligible for the program but were unable to apply before the September 2017 termination and applications from those persons who applied after the June 2020 Supreme Court decision but had their request rejected.

-If you are minor without legal status, find out how the experienced immigration lawyers at Lovell, Lovell, Isern & Farabough, LLP can help you.
+If you are minor without legal status, find out how an experienced immigration lawyer at Lovell, Lovell, Isern & Farabough, LLP can help you.
 Contact us today to find out if you qualify for DACA.
-We can help you submit your initial application or help apply for your two-year renewal.
+We can help you submit your initial application or help you apply for a two-year renewal.

 A Timeline of DACA Legislation

 August 2012 – President Obama directs the Department of Homeland Security to grant deferred action to qualified immigrant youth, creating the DACA program.

 August 2015 – U.S. Immigration and Citizenship Service begins accepting applications for DACA.

 September 2017 – President Trump rescinds the executive order authorizing DACA; the Department of Homeland Security announces DACA will be phased out for current recipients and no new requests for temporary protection from deportation under DACA will be granted.